Tyzeppelin/hipsterPandoc/imcce2016/README.md

-report of my internship at IMCCE on fatoring univariate polynomials in finite field
+report of my internship at IMCCE on factoring univariate polynomials in finite field